ballerina-platform/module-ballerinax-hubspot.crm.import/ballerina/Module.md

 If you don't have a HubSpot Developer Account you can sign up to a free account [here](https://developers.hubspot.com/get-started)

-### Step 2 (Optional): Create a [Developer Test Account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account
+### Step 2 (Optional): Create a Developer Test Account

-Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.
+Within app developer accounts, you can create a [developer test account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account to test apps and integrations without affecting any real HubSpot data.

 > **Note:**These accounts are only for development and testing purposes.
 In production you should not use Developer Test Accounts.